SophiaDobko/assimReservoirs/README.md

 - ```p_gauges_saved``` a geospatial dataframe, containing metadata of 230 rain gauges in Ceará from http://api.funceme.br/help/doc/servicos-publicos-v1.

-- ```postos``` a geospatial dataframe, containing metadata of 18 stations for precipitation, evaporation and runoff in the Jaguaribe basin, Ceará.
+- ```postos``` a geospatial dataframe, containing metadata of 18 meteorological stations in the Jaguaribe basin, Ceará.

-- ```time-series``` the time series of the station described in ```postos```, including daily values of precipitation, evaporation and runoff for the years 1912-2015
+- ```time-series``` is a list of the time series of the stations described in ```postos```, containing daily values of precipitation, evaporation and runoff for the years 1912-2015.

 ## Outputs